-At first they wandered about with their herds of cattle rather than live in one place.
+At first, they wandered about with their herds of cattle rather than live in one place.
 They had 2-wheeled chariots which allowed them to subdue the native people.
 By 1,000 BC they had learned to use iron.
 However, in time the Aryans settled down and became farmers.
 Slowly a more ordered and settled society evolved Tribes became kingdoms.
-The Aryans became the priests, rulers, and warriors, free peasants, and merchants.
+The Aryans became priests, rulers, warriors, free peasants, and merchants.
 The subdued people became slaves, laborers, and artisans.
 In time this stratified society crystallized into the caste system.

 The Hindu religion also evolved at this time.
 The sacred literature called The Vedas was created.
 (At first, they were orally transmitted.
 Later they were written down.)
 In time the Aryans learned to farm rice rather than crops like barley.
 By 600 BC rice cultivation was flourishing in India.
 With a more settled and ordered society, trade and commerce flourished.
 In time people began to live in towns again and writing was re-invented.
 By 600 BC a highly civilized society had emerged in India.

-Although Buddha was born in India about 483 BC the religion he founded failed to take root in the country.
+Although Buddha was born in India in about 483 BC the religion he founded failed to take root in the country.
 At approximately the same time the Persians captured the extreme North-west of India.
 Alexander the Great destroyed the Persian Empire and penetrated the far North-west of India.

-However after his death in 317 BC the Greeks withdrew.
+However, after his death in 317 BC the Greeks withdrew.
 The Persians and Greeks had little effect on Indian civilization.
 The various Indian kingdoms had begun to conquer one another and after 322 BC the first great empire arose.